zerotrickpony/helloelectron/README.md

 - NPM packages available in the renderer (TODO)
 - Tests that can run in node
 - A GUI framework that avoids jquery
-- Compiled CSS in TBD CSS abstraction language (SASS?)
+- Compiled CSS in TBD CSS abstraction language like SASS
 - Scaffolding that I find useful to have in graphical Electron apps

 ## Challenges